 This is a yellow circle bracketed by broken lines.
 It means your brake pads have worn down and they should be replaced.

-Electronic stability programme (ESP) warning light
+Electronic stability programme (ESP) car warning lights

 This shows as a car above wavy lines, and is sometimes also called Electronic Stability Control (ESC).
 If it comes on without flashing, it means your traction control is offline.
 If it does flash, it means the ESP is operating at that particular moment.
 If it appears with the word OFF, you may have disengaged it in error.
 Stop somewhere safe, stop and restart the engine.
 If it remains on, visit a garage for a check.